mingogo/spring-boot-standalone-app-starter/README.md

-This is a a Spring boot powered standalone java applicatioin that is ready to be customized.
+This is a a Spring boot powered standalone java application that is ready to be customized.